rainym00d/EmbedPrivacy/README.md

 ## Hardware

-Our code runs on a machine with 8$\times$A100 (40G) GPUs and Ubuntu 22.04.
+Our code runs on a machine with 8 $\times$ A100 (40G) GPUs and Ubuntu 22.04.
 You can run our code on any machine that supports CUDA and has sufficient GPU memory.

 ## Requirements